KuzneY2K/fs-journal/notes/10-vue.md

 Instead of using = in a reactive state, use : since you are inside an object at that

-The page that uses prop data is reponsible for passing the prop data
+The page that uses prop data is reponsible for passing the prop data Passed down data must be bound or else an error will be thrown talm bout stringss

 ex <MovieCard :move="Movie"/>